The Elements of the Closet-The Best Homeschooling Tool

 by Mary Ann on April 30, 2010

-The Closet, in many cases is just that, a closet.
+The Spark Station, in many cases is just that, a closet.
 It is most effective when it is located in the room where your family has “family learning time” or where your family gathers to spend time together if you do not homeschool.
 Its purpose is to keep interesting and inspiring materials close at hand so that children have a magical and exciting place to learn.

-The closet is organized so that items for the smallest children are on the bottom shelves, while materials for older children are higher up.
+The Spark Station is organized so that items for the smallest children are on the bottom shelves, while materials for older children are higher up.
 For those engaged in the Thomas Jefferson Style or leadership education style of learning, the materials on lower shelves are for Core phase children, while materials on higher shelves are for those in the Love of Learning phase.
 The highest shelves can hold materials fo those older children in Scholar phase.

 Possibly Related Posts: